-Kilian holds a B.A. in Archaeology and Greek and Roman Civilization and an M.A. in Classics from University College Dublin.
-He spent three summers at the Priniatikos Pyrgos excavation near Istron, Crete.
-His master's thesis examined the economy of Roman East Crete in terms of production, consumption, and the island's social, political, and physical infrastructure.
-He subsequently moved to Seville, Spain for two years to teach English before later completing a Post-Baccalaureate in Classics at UCLA.
-After coming to Stanford he participated in the Burgaz underwater harbor excavation in south-west Turkey as a post-excavation manager and pottery specialist, and later excavated at the Roman Republican military camp at Renieblas, Spain.
-He is interested in a broad range of issues in Roman Imperial and Late Antique Archaeology, History and Literature, such as:
+I hold a B.A. in Archaeology and Greek and Roman Civilization and an M.A. in Classics from University College Dublin.
+I spent three summers at the Priniatikos Pyrgos excavation near Istron, Crete from 2008-10.
+After writing a senior thesis on Pausanias, my M.A. thesis examined the economy of Roman East Crete in terms of production, consumption, and the island's social, political, and physical infrastructure.
+I subsequently moved to Seville, Spain for two years to teach English full-time before completing a Post-Baccalaureate in Classics at UCLA.
+After coming to Stanford in 2013 I participated in the Burgaz underwater harbor excavation in south-west Turkey as a post-excavation manager and pottery specialist, and later excavated at the Roman Republican military camp at Renieblas, Spain.
+I am now in my fifth year at the Stanford Dept. of Classics and Archaeology Center.

 I currently excavate at the imperial-era Roman city at Los Bañales, Spain, run by the University of Navarra.

 I am a social archaeologist and historian focused on religion in the Roman and Late Antique worlds.
 My research examines forms of individual and community agency in socio-economic, cultural, landscape, and ecological change.